mmsoftpl/Blazored.Storage/README.md

 # Blazor.Storage

+A library to provide access to local storage and session storage in Blazor applications.

-This is a fork of [Blazored.SessionStorage](https://github.com/Blazored/SessionStorage) and [Blazored.LocalStorage](https://github.com/Blazored/LocalStorage) which were originally developed by [Chris Sainty](https://github.com/chrissainty)
+This is a combined fork of [Blazored.SessionStorage](https://github.com/Blazored/SessionStorage) and [Blazored.LocalStorage](https://github.com/Blazored/LocalStorage) which were originally developed by [Chris Sainty](https://github.com/chrissainty) which were originally developed by [Chris Sainty](https://github.com/chrissainty).

 # Motivation